2ndSightLab/ai-tracker/issues.md

 🟡 Org Policy to only allow IMDSv2

+🟡 May be a dup but I think the user/role has to be deployed prior to teh location it is in the base env.

+🟡 Add a verfication step for KMS policies

 6/1/2026 - 6/2/2026

 🟡 Make sure VPC endpoints are optional and not configured eveywhere until confirm everything else is working properly to reduce costs except possibly the auth Lambda.